 + If you do need to miss anything university related, tell a relevant member of staff.
 This year I’ve had an incredible level of support from the English department, who have kept in contact with me whilst I’ve undergone a pretty horrible time with my illness.
 You’ll avoid being sent attendance letters and failing any pieces of coursework if your tutors, leaders and advisors understand what’s happening with your health.
 On the other hand, speak to your doctors/consultants about your university commitments and they can help you with doctors notes if you need to apply for extenuating circumstances down the line.

 + Looking after yourself is incredibly important when you’re ill!
 I’m a big believer that eating good will make you feel good, so diet is an important one for a wide range of physical ailments.
-If your illness is mental health related, then there’s a huge amount of online resources detailing ways you can self-care; hot bubble baths, fresh bed sheets and creature comforts like a mug of tea and a book are some textbook ideas on how to really improve the way you’re feeling.
+If your illness is mental health related, then there’s a huge amount of online resources detailing ways you can self-care beyond hot bubble baths, fresh bed sheets and creature comforts like a mug of tea and a book.
+Although, these are some textbook ideas on how to start improving the way you’re feeling.
 Again, if it’s physical like a cold, self-care even extends to menial things, such as drinking lots of fluids and resting.